logo

 “Our middleman?
 And who would that be?” he asked suspiciously.

-The two scumbags suddenly glanced at each other, confused.
+The two scumbags suddenly glanced at each other, suspicious.

-“Oh, stop that bullshit, you two!
+“Oh, stop the bullshit, you two!
 He’s just stalling!”
 Larry roared, annoyed, after a while.
 Then he turned to me.
 “You know what, Dick Tracy?
-I suggest you tell us right now, what exactly you’ve reported to the police.
+I suggest you tell us immediately what you’ve reported to the police.
 Last time, you got away with it, but now you won’t.
-Last time, you were supposed to carry that information to the grave, and that’s why we were negligent, but now we won’t make the same mistake.”
+Last time, we were negligent because we thought you were supposed to carry that information to the grave, but now we won’t make the same mistake.”

 I looked at him and tried to shrug, which was virtually impossible with my hands tied to the table leg.
 He obviously wasn’t very skilled at math.
-What was my motivation to tell them anything if I was going to die anyway, I didn’t even know.
+I couldn’t see what my motivation to tell them anything was supposed to be if I knew I was going to die anyway.
 After a few seconds, Larry obviously realized the flaw in his suggestion, and he tried to sweeten the deal for me.

 “You can spare yourself a lot of pain if you do,” he encouraged me rather unconvincingly, demonstrating his complete luck in fantasy.

-“If I’m dying both ways,” I made the effort to knock some sense into his stupid head, “what stops me from feeding you total bullshit and still having the painless death?”
+“If I’m dying both ways,” I made an effort to knock some sense into his stupid head, “what stops me from feeding you total bullshit and still having the painless death?”

-The jerk stared at me, surprised.
-There was sudden silence in the shack after my remark because my logic was clearly strong enough to leave the two morons speechless.
-Maybe due to his mental impotence, Bob didn’t even try to answer.
-Instead, he stood up and angrily came to me to slap my face real hard.
-My left ear rang from the blow.
+The jerk stared at me for a moment.
+There was a sudden silence in the shack after my remark because my logic was clearly strong enough, and the two morons didn’t know what to say.
+In any case, it made Bob nervous, and he stood up, coming to me and angrily slapping my face.
+My left ear rang from the heavy blow.

-“You know well that the cops aren’t the issue here, don’t you?”
+“You know well that what I’ve told the cops isn’t the issue here, don’t you?”
 I promptly started maneuvering because I obviously had to give the jerks some reason to keep me alive for a while longer.
-“My report doesn’t matter because they simply don’t care!
-You should really worry about the guy who stands between you and the end buyer, though.
-The trick Sonya and you are trying to pull won’t work!”
+“My report doesn’t matter because they don’t care.
+You should really worry about the guy who stands between you and the buyer of your shit, though.
+The trick Sonya and you are trying to pull simply won’t work!”

-Bob sharply turned his head to look back at Larry, puzzled.
+Bob sharply turned his head to look back at Larry, surprised.

 “What is this even supposed to mean?”
 Baldy asked me without coming closer.

-I didn’t answer at first, and I took my time—pretending I was in pain—because I didn’t actually know what it was supposed to mean.
+I didn’t answer at first and took my time—pretending I was in pain—because I didn’t actually know what it was supposed to mean.
 Unfortunately, my performance didn’t help much.
-My time quickly passed, and I started flapping my arms and legs in the black waters of my desperation as I drowned in them, searching for a straw to clutch at.
-I lacked enough information to get their attention!
-In the meantime, the water quickly reached my mouth, and soon I had to decide whether to shorten my agony by letting it in or to keep pointlessly flapping while hoping for a miracle.
+The seconds quickly passed, and I started flapping my arms and legs in the black waters of my desperation as I drowned in them, searching for a straw to clutch at.
+I realized I lacked enough information to get their attention.
+In the meantime, the water quickly reached my mouth, and soon, I had to decide whether to shorten my agony by letting it in or to keep pointlessly flapping while hoping for a miracle.

-“Do you really believe that the little whore would play ball?”
+“Do you really believe the little whore would play ball?”
 I mumbled with the last oxygen remaining in my lungs, attempting to fabricate a convincing story from almost nothing.
 “You’re stupid if you think she’s not working on both sides.
-Eventually, she’ll kick your asses just as the other little whore did?”
+Eventually, she’ll kick your asses just as the other whore did!”

 “Where’s the stupid cunt?
 Did she come to you?” he asked after a while without looking back at me.
-I finally sighed with relief because it was obviously a hit.
-The Butterfly hadn’t sold me a complete lie as it seemed.
-She had really bailed out, and now that I knew Sonya was on the loose too, it was a good starting point for improvising.
+I finally sighed with relief because it was obviously a hit, and the Butterfly hadn’t sold me a complete lie as it seemed.
+She bailed out as she said, and now that I knew Sonya was on the loose, too, it was a good starting point for improvising.

-“You’re not thinking straight,” I unleashed my imagination in the next moment.
-“Why would she come to me anyway?
-She wants money, doesn’t she?
-And I have none!
+“You’re not thinking straight,” I unleashed my imagination momentarily.
+“Why would she come to me?
+She wants money, and I have none.
 Why don’t you ask your middleman where she is instead?
 I’m pretty sure he would have something to say to you!”

 A heavy silence followed for a couple of seconds.
-For a while, only our breathing could be heard in the room until Larry’s voice echoed in it.
+Only our breathing could be heard in the room until Larry’s voice echoed in it.

 “Something’s not right here.
-I don’t buy it that our guy would take that risk,” he looked at his friend.
+I don’t believe our guy would take that risk,” he looked at his friend.
 “Not before we’ve sealed the deal, at least!”

 “But he did ransack our place, didn’t he?”
 Bob shrugged, unconvinced, while still smoking.
 “So why not?”